stevenrskelton/stevenrskelton.github.io/_posts/2022-04-05-reflections-6-years-of-software.md

 There will always be a use for frameworks even in a world with custom elements.
 But where and when to apply them might change a little.
 Internally a custom element can be massivily complex application benefiting from the use of framework.
 Maybe a different framework maps better to the concerns of page scope than inside a custom elements.
 It is also in everyones best interest to have the freedom to mix components from different sources, it should be possible to drop in a React or Angular component into a Vue app without being an expert in how the component was implemented.

 The standardization to custom element can paradoxically allow diversity to flourish in Javascript libraries.
 Using it to break down monolythic PWAs from one large project to many smaller, independent, well-defined projects will promote the use of alternative Javascript libraries as developers are less locked in to the project's initial codebase.
-Native browser support means libraries can be more lightweight so more can be used without weighing down pagesize, and HTTP/2 pipelining means separate projects can be maintained without blocking rendering.
+Native browser support means libraries can be more lightweight so more can be used without weighing down pagesize, and HTTP/2 multiplexing means separate projects can be maintained without blocking rendering.
 The Javascript in web pages might not be disappearing, however it might look a lot different in the future than it does now.

 ### HTML is Complete and has the Building Blocks for Web